mohamedary/Nova-Language-Management/README.md

 A tool for Laravel Nova to implement dynamic languages.
 The whole idea of this package is to rewrite the configuration files of several localization packages based on your inputs.

+NOTE: This package does not support Nova 4 right now.
+We are working on making it available soon enough.

 ## Installation

 Use the package manager [composer](https://pip.pypa.io/en/stable/) to install this tool.